slevithan/oniguruma-parser/src/traverser/README.md

 # `oniguruma-parser`: Traverser module

-Provides a traversal API (using the vistor pattern) for Oniguruma regex ASTs, useful for transforming ASTs.
+Provides a traversal API (using the vistor pattern) for Oniguruma regex ASTs.
+Useful for modifying ASTs.

 ## Import